KevGildea/KevGildea.github.io/_posts/2021-05-30-Kinematic-Chain-Mapping.md

 ### Definining a kinematic chain and applying forward kinematics

-We can define a simple open kinematic chain 'a' using a parent-child convention, where the degrees of freedom (DOFs) of child joints are expressed with respect to the parent joint DOFs.
+We can define a serial open kinematic chain 'a' using a parent-child convention, where the degrees of freedom (DOFs) of child joints are expressed with respect to the parent joint DOFs.
 I.e. the position of the child joint is expressed as a vector in the coordinate system of the parent joint, and the orientation of the child joint is expressed as a rotation matrix which specifies the orientation of the child joint wrt. the parent joint's orientation.
 This is the conventional approach for defining kinematic chains because it allows for various kinematic and dynamic operations to be performed.

-Firstly, we can consider a simple open kinematic chain, where the joints are arranged in series with no forking (i.e. all joints in the chain have a maximum of one child joint), where joint a<sub>0</sub> is the root joint which is connected to the reference space.
+Firstly, we can consider a serial open kinematic chain, where the joints are arranged in series with no forking (i.e. all joints in the chain have a maximum of one child joint), where joint a<sub>0</sub> is the root joint which is connected to the reference space.
 [See here](https://kevgildea.github.io/blog/Euler-Axis-Vector-Mapping/#the-3d-rotation-group) for a brief overview of some relevant theory for the 3D rotation group.

 <p align="center">
   <img src="/assets/images/Kinematic-Chain-Mapping/fig6.png" width="700">